marcinkaluza/tfworkshop/exercises/exercise-1/README.md

 git clone <HTTPS URL>
 ```

 Make sure the content is appearing in your machine.
-You will be using Visual Studio on CLoud9 for today's exercises.
+You will be using AWS Cloud9 for today's exercises.

 ## Create Terraform backend

-Using Visual Studio editor, open `exercise-1` folder and browse through the files to see what configuration is missing.
+Using the Cloud9 editor, open `exercise-1` folder and browse through the files to see what configuration is missing.

 Wherever configuration needs to be added, there is a `#TODO` in the comments.
-Alternatiely, you can directly do a search with `CTRL + F` for all `#TODO` in `exercise-1`.
+Alternatively, you can directly do a search with `CTRL + F` for all `#TODO` in `exercise-1`.

 Once you're done, go through the following steps from the terminal: